Many variables can impact your home’s internet speed, but one of the best places to start is with a speed test.

 Having a fast internet connection depends on what you use the internet for at home, how many devices are using the internet at the same time, and how many Mbps you have from your service provider.
 The Federal Communications Commission (FCC) recommends minimum internet speeds of 12-25 Mbps for families with multiple internet users or frequent online streaming.

 The FCC has defined broadband, or fast internet, as internet with download speeds of at least 25 Mbps and upload speeds of at least 3 Mbps since 2015.
 Download speeds of at least 25 Mbps accommodate many families’ needs, but the best download speeds and upload speeds for you depend on how you use the internet at home.

 For example, let’s say you have a family of four, and nine devices split between them that include phones, laptops, iPads, and Smart TVs.
-When everyone is home at least six devices are being used at once for school, streaming TV, surfing the web and gaming.
+When everyone is home at least six devices are being used at once for school, streaming TV, surfing the web or gaming.
 When you have that many devices in use, you need enough bandwidth to support them all.
-25 Mbps distributed six ways is about 4 Mbps allocated to each device.
-Just doing school work on a laptop could use up to 25 Mbps, resulting in very slow internet, which is why All West offers a minimum of 100 Mbps.
+Distributing 25 Mbps six ways is about 4 Mbps allocated to each device.
+Just doing schoolwork on a laptop could use up to 25 Mbps, resulting in very slow internet, which is why All West offers a minimum of 100 Mbps.
 The more internet-connected devices you use, the more your speed is distributed amongst them.